duckdb/duckdb-web/docs/sql/keywords-and-identifiers.md

 └────────────┘
 ```

-## Identifiers
+### Case-Sensitivity of Identifiers

 Following the convention of the SQL standard, identifiers in DuckDB are case-insensitive.
-However, each character's case (uppercase/lowercase) is maintained as entered by the user.

-To change this behavior, set the `preserve_identifier_case` [configuration option](configuration#configuration-reference) to `false`.

-### Examples

-#### Preserving Cases

-The case entered by the user is preserved even if a query uses different cases when referring to the identifier:
+However, each character's case (uppercase/lowercase) is maintained as originally specified by the user even if a query uses different cases when referring to the identifier.
+For example:

 ```sql
 CREATE TABLE tbl AS SELECT cos(pi()) AS CosineOfPi;